duolinwang/MusiteDeep/README.md

 # For advanced users who want to perform training and prediction by using their own data:

 #### For custom training:
+CPU is only suitable for prediction not training.
 For custom general training using user’s training data:
 ```sh
 python train_general.py -input [custom training data in fasta format] -output-prefix [prefix of pre-trained model] -residue-types [custom specified residue types]